pnp/blog/content/post/spfx-toolkit-vscode-v-3-0-release/index.md

 Let's do a quick overview.

 The `CI/CD Workflow` action is available from the `Actions` view only when you are in the context of a SharePoint Framework project.
 Clicking on it will open up a form (again we extended VS Code with additional UI) that will guide you through all the information that is required to create a YAML workflow file.
-The form has 3 steps and all of the fields are already prefiled with default data based on your project so you even it is possible not to change anything just hit on create and you will still get a perfectly working flow.
+The form has 3 steps and all of the fields are already prefiled with default data based on your project so it is even possible not to change anything just hit on create and you will still get a perfectly working flow.

 ![CI/CD form](images/ado1.png)